Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 • radiography;

-To identify the causes of carpal tunnel syndrome (for example, rheumatoid arthritis, diabetes mellitus, autoimmune diseases, hypothyroidism, etc.), the patient may be recommended the following laboratory diagnostic methods:
+To identify causes of carpal tunnel syndrome (eg, rheumatoid arthritis, diabetes, autoimmune diseases, hypothyroidism, etc.), the following laboratory diagnostic methods may be recommended to the patient:

 • blood biochemistry;